The Matt Olson-Freddie Freeman debate misses a crucial point

-When he broke in with the Oakland’s A’s in 2016, Matt Olson had a teammate in shortstop Marcus Semien who was an influence.
+When he broke in with the Oakland A’s in 2016, Matt Olson had a teammate in shortstop Marcus Semien who was an influence.

 “He was one of the vets in Oakland when I was there coming up,” Olson told The Atlanta Journal-Constitution.
 “He would throw a fit if somebody wanted to give him an off-day.”